-July 2018: We are in the process of offering a Master’s and PhD in Eco-Art Therapy before the end of the year.
+2018: We now are offering a Master’s and PhD in Eco-Arts Therapy.
 If you have any questions contact us.

 Self-discovery through Art and Nature

 Have you ever felt the unspoken peace of a sunrise?
 Do you find the sound of waves rippling gently against the lake shore soothing?
 Do you feel cheered by the voice of a songbird?

 If so, you know the power of Nature to heal.
 You didn’t need to spend years in therapy or in school learning to benefit from these things.
 Nature touches our soul because we are part of it’s wordless perfection.
 Born of the web of life, outer Nature connects with our inner nature automatically making us feel more alive, energizing our spirits and clearing our minds.